 - The thickening of surrounding ligaments

 These conditions reduce the amount of space in the spinal canal and compress the exiting nerve.
-Inflammation from trauma, like those suffered in a car accident or injury, can also lead to radiculopathy by directly irritating the nerves.
+Inflammation from trauma, like those suffered in a car accident or personal injury, can also lead to radiculopathy by directly irritating the nerves.
 A herniated disc is, by far, the most common cause.

-A herniated disc is a tear or rupture in the outer layer of the spinal disc causing a portion of the gel-like nucleus to leak into the spinal canal.
-A herniated disc may have begun as a bulging disc, but it created so much pressure on the outer wall that is caused it to rupture.
+A herniated disc is a tear or rupture in the outer layer of the spinal disc, causing a portion of the gel-like nucleus to leak into the spinal canal.
+A herniated disc may have begun as a bulging disc, but it created so much pressure on the outer wall that it caused it to rupture.
 This herniation occupies the spinal canal, either putting pressure on or pinching the spinal cord and other nerve roots.

 - Spinal infections